The standard of care is to place all pregnant women on T4-only medications such as levothyroxine or Synthroid.

 I definitely wouldn’t give my own wife T3 if I thought that it was dangerous, however, which is why I shared this example.

-When deciding whether or not to use T3 you should be aware that there are no studies available which definitely show that T3 is harmful to your baby.
+When deciding whether or not to use T3 you should be aware that there are no studies available that definitely show that T3 is harmful to your baby.

-On the other hand, there are also no studies which show that T3 is beneficial or can replace T4 during pregnancy either.
+On the other hand, there are also no studies that show that T3 is beneficial or can replace T4 during pregnancy either.

-This puts you as the pregnant woman in a bit of a pickle when deciding what route you should go.
+This puts you, as a pregnant woman, in a bit of a pickle when deciding what route you should go.

 I don’t think it makes sense to automatically think that you need to take T4 medication if you are pregnant, however.

-One of the main reasons that we don't have a lot of studies on medications in pregnant women is because it's very difficult, and sometimes dangerous, to do these studies.
+One of the main reasons that we don’t have a lot of studies on medications in pregnant women is that it’s very difficult, and sometimes dangerous, to do these studies.